These are specific regulations which should not be taken lightly!

 • Authorised products can be identified by an approval number which must appear on the actual product.

 • The numbers and conditions under which signalling products have been validated and tested are indicated in a document issued by official bodies such as the UTAC in France.

-• They comply with current French and/or European regulations.
+• They comply with current Automotive regulations.

 Our products are approved by UTAC in France, in compliance with applicable notional and European regulations

 Certain vehicles have special horns that allow them to use special provisions of the Highway and, for certain vehicles, to dispense with normal rules governing right of way (traffic lights, stop and give way signs, priority to the right).
 These special provisions of the highway are only applicable when: